 Composing with S Curves

-You can also make use of the S curve in the scene to compose your shots.
-The picture will look great if the S curve can lead to your subject.
-Thus, it is easy to draw the viewer’s eye.
+You can also use an S curve in the scene to compose your shots.
+The image will look more compelling if the S curve leads to your subject.
+Thus, easily drawing the viewer’s eye.

-The S-curve can be a road, rail, or a series of houses, trees, etc. You need to find the elements and the camera angle to get such a curve in the scene.
+The S-curve can be formed by a road, rail, or a series of houses, trees, etc. You need to find the elements and the camera angle to capture such a curve in the scene.

-In this picture, it is a flipped S-curve formed by the road, which directs the viewer’s eye to the mountains.
+In this picture, it is a flipped S-curve formed by the road directs the viewer’s eye toward the mountains.

 14. Composing with Curves